RTEMS/rtems-docs/eng/req/items.rst

     then it shall be the test case description.

 test-header
-    The attribute value shall be an :ref:`SpecTypeActionRequirementTestHeader`.
+    The attribute value shall be a :ref:`SpecTypeTestHeader`.

 test-includes
     The attribute value shall be a list of strings.
 It shall be a list of